Ellpeck/ObsidianCustomFrames/README.md

 ## Roadmap
 - ~~Allow setting a custom icon for each pane~~
 - Allow displaying custom frames in Markdown code blocks
+- Allow creating links that open in a custom frame rather than the browser
 - Possibly allow executing custom JavaScript in iframes (though security implications still need to be explored)

 ## Acknowledgements